tulane-cmps6730/sample-project/README.md

 The code in this repository will be copied into your team's project repository at the start of class to provide a starting point for your project.

+You should edit this file to include a summary of the goals, methods, and conclusions of your project.

 The structure of the code supports the following:

 - A simple web UI using Flask to support a demo of the project